Revocable Living Trusts

 If we cannot assist you, we will gladly provide you with referrals.

 Some value the privacy of using a revocable living trust.
-Unlike a last will and testament, you do not need to open probate and file the trust with the Register of Wills.
-You will not need to disclose the assets you owned at death or show the world the terms of your estate planning.
+Unlike a last will and testament, you do not need to open probate and file a living trust with the Register of Wills.
+You do not need to disclose the assets you owned at death or show the world the terms of your estate planning.

 An experienced Maryland estate attorney may suggest other techniques to accomplish your goals.
-So, while revocable living trusts can be great planning tools, you will still want your Maryland estate attorney to help guide you in your decision.
+So, while revocable living trusts can be great planning tools, you should still have your Maryland estate attorney help guide you in your decision.

 Can I keep control of my assets in the living trust?

-As the trustee, you will be free to take an asset out of the trust or sell it altogether if you wise to pay for your financial needs or the needs of your family.
-You can also change the term of a revocable living trust or terminate the trust completely.
+As the trustee, you can take an asset out of the living trust or sell it altogether if you wise to pay for your financial needs or the needs of your family.
+You can also change its term or terminate a living trust completely.

 How do I form a Maryland revocable living trust?